Advocates and Educational Consultants

 Ed.
 Consultant

-Newton Center, MA 781-861-6585 Autism, PDD, S&L Will observe your child's program, researches your child's background, interviews the parents and child.
+Newton Center, MA 781-861-6585 Autism, PDD, S&L Will observe your child's program, researches your child's background, and interviews the parents and child.
 Advocates with the school system on present as well as future needs.
 Ed.M.
 JC, KB

 Divider